mozilla/bugzy/README.md

+Warning, this code is pretty quick and dirty.
+Use at your own risk.

-To run:
+### To run:

 ```
 npm install
 npm start
 ```

-Note about queries:
+## Note about queries:

 Use `runQuery` in `content/lib/utils.js` to get data from bugzilla.
 The API is pretty similar to the regular Bugzilla REST API: